naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/2.Network-Access/network-access.md

 A. 2 interfaces B. 8 interfaces C. 16 interfaces D. 4 interfaces

 A:- B. EtherChannel can aggregate 2 - 8 interfaces together on a single switch when using PAgP

+101. Which is a true statement about EtherChannel?
+- A. EtherChannel works with 802.1Q to block the redundant links.
+- B. EtherChannel can aggregate multiple links with varying speed.
+- C. EtherChannel can aggregate interfaces across multiple stand- alone switches.
+- D. When configured, EtherChannel acts as a single layer 2 connection.

+A:- D.

+102. You have a switch with 2 gigabit interface ports and 48 FastEthernet ports and are using PAgP.
+What is the highest bandwidth you can achieve?
+- A. 2 Gb/s
+- B. 2.2 Gb/s
+- C. 400 Mb/s
+- D. 2.6 Gb/s

+A:- A, the highest configurable bandwidth is going to be 2 Gb/s.
+This is because you cannot mix speeds and duplex settings.

+103. Which aggregation protocol is an IEEE standard?
+- A. LACP
+- B. 802.1Q
+- C. PAgP
+- D. 802.1X

+A:- A, the LACP is the IEEEE standard 802.ad

+104. You need to form an EtherChannel between a VMware ESXi host and the switch.
+Which negotiation protocol will you choose?
+- A. EtherChannel
+- B. LACP
+- C. Channel Group
+- D. PAgP

+A:- B, LACP is an IEEE standard supported by non cisco devices to create aggregation links and negotiate the configuration.

+105. What is the maximum number of interfaces that can be aggregated with EtherChannel and LACP?
+- A. 2 interfaces
+- B. 8 interfaces
+- C. 16 interfaces
+- D. 4 interfaces

+A:- C, EtherChannel can aggregate 2 - 16 interfaces together when using LACP

+2-8 interfaces with PAgP
+2-16 interfaces with LACP